jai-jalah/boris-bikes/README.md

 Commissioned by Transport For London; 'Boris Bikes' will be a network of docking stations and bikes that are available for use to anyone and everyone.

-Their vision: a city where everyone has unlimited access to joyful and eco-friendly transport, and infinite opportunities to explore the beautiful maze that is London.
+Their vision: a city where everyone has limitless access to joyful and eco-friendly transport, and infinite opportunities to explore the beautiful maze that is London.

 ## Build status ##
 1. Setting Up ✔